 -Fourth, now that all three devices are blinking at the same time when using one of your garage door opener remotes, it is time to reprogram them, so they use different frequencies to send.
 Simultaneously press both buttons on your garage door opener equipment until the light on it blinks three times.

 -Fifth, take one of your remotes and press the “Open” button until you hear a beep or see a flashing green light.
 Repeat this step for your other remote, so both have been programmed with different frequencies to access your home’s garage door.

 A garage door professional can also help you with this task!

 Your Local Garage Door Specialists!

 If you are looking for a new garage door or have some questions about your existing equipment, please feel free to contact our team, and we will get it back up and running as quickly as possible!
-At Hung Rite Garage, we offer different garage door services in Phoenix AZ, including repairs, replacement, and maintenance.
+At Hung Rite Garage, we offer different garage door services, including repairs, replacement, and maintenance.
 Give us a call to set up an appointment, if you ever need help with your garage door.

 Can you reprogram a garage door opener to a different frequency?